 Services that are covered for you What you must pay when you get these services Skilled nursing facility (SNF) care In-Network: (For a definition of "skilled nursing facility care," see Chapter 10 of this document.
 Skilled nursing facilities are sometimes called "SNFs.") \$0 copay per day for days 1-20 The plan covers 100 days each Medicare benefit period for Medicare-covered skilled services. \$125 copay per day for days 21-100.
 The way that both our plan and Original Medicare measures your use of hospital and skilled nursing facility (SNF) services.
 A benefit period begins the day you go into a hospital or skilled Inpatient hospital stay is not required prior to admission. nursing facility.
-The benefit period ends when you haven't received any inpatient hospital care (or skilled care in a SNF) for 60 days in a row.
+The benefit period ends when you haven't received any inpatient hospital care (or skilled care in a SNF) Out-of-Network: for 60 days in a row.
 If you go into a hospital or a skilled nursing facility after one benefit period has ended, a new benefit period begins.
 There is no limit to the number of benefit periods.
-Prior authorization required.
-Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
-Blood - including storage and administration.
+50% coinsurance per stay for Medicare-covered Skilled Nursing Facility Covered services include but are not limited to:Semiprivate room (or a private room if medically care received at an out-of- network facility. necessary) Meals, including special diets Skilled nursing services Point-of-Service deductible may apply. • Physical therapy, occupational therapy, and speech therapy Prior authorization • Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.) required. • Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
-Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services
+Medical and surgical supplies ordinarily provided by SNFs • Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs • Use of appliances such as wheelchairs ordinarily provided by SNFsPhysician/Practitioner services

 Services that are covered for you What you must pay when you get these services Skilled nursing facility (SNF) care (continued) Generally, you will get your SNF care from network facilities.
 However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.
 A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) A SNF where your spouse is living at the time you leave the hospital Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
 Each counseling attempt includes up to four face-to-face visits.
 If you use tobacco and have been diagnosed with a tobacco- related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
 We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost sharing.
 Each counseling attempt includes up to four face-to-face visits.
-In-Network: There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.
+In-Network:There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.Out-of-Network:50% coinsurance for the Medicare-covered smoking and tobacco use cessation preventive benefits.50% coinsurance for the Medicare-covered smoking and tobacco use cessation preventive benefits.Point-of-Service deductible may apply.